-Gunther and Diekema claim to be working toward a worthy goal: to ensure a higher quality of life for individuals with IDD through the avoidance of an eventual placement outside of their family home.
-As individuals and as an organization, we endorse policies and actions that help families to rear their children with intellectual and other developmental disabilities at home, nurturing their capabilities as well as coping with their impairments.
-We applaud the efforts of the many caring professionals who are engaged in providing extraordinary care to children with intensive and pervasive support needs and who continue to meet those needs throughout their adult lives.
+As individuals and as an organization, we endorse policies and actions that help families to rear their children with intellectual and other developmental disabilities at home, accessing meaningful systems of supports that build children’s capacities while addressing support needs.
+We applaud the efforts of the many families and support professionals who are engaged in providing extraordinary care to children with extensive support needs and who continue to meet those needs throughout their adult lives.
 We also recognize the many challenges faced by physicians as they weigh with families the benefits versus costs of various treatment options and struggle with the complex ethical concerns that can arise.
-As the current leadership of the American Association on Intellectual and Developmental Disabilities, we view Gunther and Diekema’s intervention as a totally unacceptable option.

 AAIDD Board of Directors